 Tiong Bahru Bakery, 01, 56 Eng Hoon St, 70, Singapore 160056, p.
 6220 3430.
 Open daily 8am-8pm; www.tiongbahrubakery.com

-Lucky for us this great coffee and breakfast joint is right across the road from our office, so we’re well versed in its healthy, but tasty breakfast and menu!
-If you’re feeling especially weary, sup a bullet proof coffee – that will perk you right back up – and then fill up on a hearty bacon and egg sarnie or acai breakfast bowl.
+This great coffee and breakfast joint was right across the road from our old office digs, so we’re well versed in its healthy, but tasty breakfast menu!
+If you’re feeling especially weary, sup a bulletproof coffee and then fill up on a hearty bacon and egg sarnie or acai breakfast bowl.
 Kids will love the babyccinos and salted caramel pancakes.

 Sarnies, 136 Telok Ayer Street, Singapore 068601, p.
 6224 6091.
 Open Mon-Tues 7.30am-10.30pm, Weds-Fri 7.30am-12am, Sat-Sun 8.30am-4pm; www.sarniescafe.com

 If you love the soft, pillowy sourdough toast for breakfast then one of the 10 Baker & Cook outlets should be your new go-to for an early morning cafe spot.
 We’re big fans of the Siglap branch where you’ll find a playground just across the road, perfect for a post-brunch run around.
 And if you’re desperate for a really early morning slice of toast, Baker & Cook have just started delivering its daily sliced goods to Cold Storage!